react-boilerplate/react-boilerplate/docs/general/gotchas.md

 If you are unable to run tests in watch mode, you may have to install `watchman` for this to work.
 If you're using a Mac, simply run `brew install watchman`

 You can also install `watchman` from source.
 Please visit their [official guide](https://facebook.github.io/watchman/docs/install.html) for more information.

+## When in doubt, re-install!
+If you're facing any inexplicable problems while installing dependencies, building your project or running tests, try reinstalling dependencies.
+It works for most cases.
+Run following commands in the exact order-

+Remove node_modules
+- `rm -rf node_modules`

+Using yarn (recommended)
+- `yarn install`

+Using npm
+- `npm cache clean`
+- `npm install`

+Build project
+- `npm run build`